Lakshmipriya-P-AI/Experiment_Basic_HTML_Tag/README.md

 # ALGORITHM
 ### STEP 1
-create a simple html page using heading tag
+create a simple html page using heading tag.
 ### STEP 2
-Add a paragragh tag to the program
+Add a paragragh tag to the program.
 ### STEP 3
-Execute the program
+Execute the program.
 ### STEP 4
-Stop the program
+Stop the program.

 # CODE
 ~~~